Hidden Population III Descendants in Ultra-Faint Dwarf Galaxies: Model description

-The model includes the incomplete sampling of the stellar IMF for both Pop III and Pop II stellar populations.
+The model includes the incomplete sampling of the stellar IMF for both Pop~III and Pop~II/I stellar populations.
 Every time that the conditions for star formation are reached, a discrete number of stars is formed, with mass selected randomly from the assumed IMF.
 This is a key feature of the model, essential for accurately simulating the evolution of poorly star-forming UFDs in which the assumed IMF is never fully sampled throughout its entire evolution (see \citealt{Rossi+21}). \\

-{\bf{Chemical feedback:}} The chemical enrichment of the gas is followed by taking into account the mass-dependent timescales for the evolution of individual stars.
-In particular, the semi-analytical model tracks and follows the chemical elements (from carbon to zinc) released by SNe and AGB stars from both the \popiii \: and \popii \: stellar populations.
+{\bf{Chemical feedback:}} The chemical enrichment of the gas is followed by taking into account the mass-dependent timescales for the evolution of individual stars. {Stellar lifetimes are calculated using the relation from \cite{Raiteri96}, which accounts for both stellar mass and metallicity, reflecting the chemical composition of the ISM from which the stars originated.} The semi-analytical model tracks and follows the chemical elements (from carbon to zinc) released by SNe and AGB stars from both the \popiii \: and \popii \: stellar populations.